C3BI-pasteur-fr/FragmentAnalyser/README.rst

 Assuming you want to analyse a set of files starting with '2015' with csv extensions, type::

-    fragment_analyser.py --pattern 2015*csv --create-images --output summary.csv
+    fragment_analyser.py --pattern 2015*csv

 If you do not want to create images, add ::

     --no-images

-Results are stored in **results.csv** file.
+Results are stored in **summary_all.csv** and **summary_filter.csv** files.

 There are other options related to the analyse.
 Please type::

     fragment_analyser --help

-Input files must be CSV with the 12 samples.
-The number of files is not important but should be 8 (8 lines on a plate ).
+Input files must be CSV with the 12 wells.
+The number of files is not important.

-The tool fragmenet_analyser will identify the peak across the 12 samples that is the most relevant.
-If a peak is found but clearly does not resemble the rest, it will be set to NA (empty string).
+The tool fragment_analyser will identify the peak across the 12 samples that are the most relevant.
+All results will be stored in **summary_all.csv**.
+If you expect all peaks to be found at the same location, peaks that are outliers should be discarded.
+In the file **summary_filter.csv** the outliers are to NA (empty string).
 Once a peak is identified, we keep track of its position (Size in base pair), concentration and a quantity refered to as nM.

 Usage::